 Conditional formatting allows you to visualize and analyze your data by highlighting relevant cells.
 It functions the same as other commonly used spreadsheet programs.

-To use conditional formatting in the Report Designer, open the spreadsheet you want to apply formatting and go to Format > Conditional Formatting.
+To use conditional formatting in the Report Designer, open the spreadsheet you want to apply formatting and go to Design.

 The following options are available: